 Licensure Application Information

-Spring semester completers should pay for and submit their license applications only after passing all licensure exams, and only after May 1st.
-License applications cannot be approved until after degrees have been certified, and if they sit in ODE’s system too long, they will be automatically declined.
+Completers should pay for and submit their license applications only after passing all licensure exams.
+License applications cannot be approved until after degrees have been certified, and if they sit in the ODE’s system too long, they will automatically be declined.

 Test Score Reports

 Please save the PDF of your required test score report(s) in a safe location, as you are likely to need it in the future.
 You must submit a copy of your score report in step one of the application process detailed below.